 You will probably find, no matter how far in advance you announce your tournament, that most of the entries are received in the fortnight before the event.
 Therefore you should not be too worried if entries appear to be coming in slowly!
 You can encourage early entry by either having a good discount on the fee for early entry or a tough penalty for late entry.

-It is no longer possible to include an entry form or tournament flyer with the BGA newsletter, so producing a flyer may no longer be very useful.
+It is no longer possible to include an entry form or tournament flyer with our newsletter, so producing a flyer may no longer be very useful.
 This could include the same information as on your website or just basic information pointing interested people to the website.

 It may be worth taking some of your entry forms/flyers to other tournaments which take place shortly before your event.

-You can also contact secretaries of other local clubs to announce the tournament on their club email lists, since not all of their members will necessarily be BGA members, or subscribed to the gotalk email list.
+You can also contact secretaries of other local clubs to announce the tournament on their club email lists, since not all of their members will necessarily be Association members, or subscribed to the Gotalk email list.
 Again, one announcement is ample.

 Word of mouth is always an effective form of publicity, particularly for new tournaments.
 It is worth visiting local clubs (if you have any) and encouraging people to enter.
 In particular, you are likely to find several double figure kyus who would like to enter but who think they are "not strong enough for a tournament".
 This is of course incorrect – it is helpful to explain that there are likely to be other double figure kyus entering, and that most tournament systems allow for games between players of greatly differing strength.
 You can also consider a novices' tournament as a side-event.

-There is a BGA Facebook Page which you can use to publicise your event directly.
+There is a Facebook Page which you can use to publicise your event directly.

 If you live near a university, it may be worth contacting the editors of any student newpapers as universities are a fruitful source of new players, and many students do read these newspapers.
 Pictures of tournament scenes taken with a digital camera can be used to attract players